GlenSjh/NLP-Adv-Notes/README.md

 # Adv-Notes
-Notes for paper in filed of NLP adversarial
+Notes for paper in filed of NLP adversarial<br>
 Read with MathJax extensions